Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_02.md

 ## Assignment 2.
 Build Stateful and Resilient Agents

-In this challenge, you'll learn how to create durable AI agents that can survive failures and maintain state.
+In this challenge, you will learn how to create durable AI agents that can survive failures and maintain state.

 ### Why Use DurableAgent?